therealpaulhebert/RelaxedLogin/README.md

 ## Synopsis

 This project is a Spring Boot Web / Security based web app.
 It uses Mustache as the view templating engine, with Bootstrap for styling, and jQuery for some UI slickness.
-The User login is based in CouchDb's
+The User login is based in CouchDb's built in _user database.
+Althought the Ektorp CouchDb library was used, I didn't extend the classes with the CouchDbRepositorySupport.
+I used the STS IDE to build this project.

 ## Motivation